Online Learning Platform

 Alex Horne, the Taskmaster, to make self isolating and social distancing slightly more bearable with #HomeTasking.

-GoNoodle: Videos and activities for kids / Word eBook / Twinkl – Enter the code UKTWINKLHELPS / PhonicsPlay – User: March 20 – Password: home / ChatterPack Home Learning resources / WidgitOnline – free 21 day trial / Reward chart for merits / Coronavirus social story / Kooth – Free, safe and anonymous online support for young people / Xenzone – online mental health services for children, young people and adults / Free celebrity classes for kids / Mental health and wellbeing guidance / Craft ideas 1, 2 / Review 100: Social media review writing competition / Education otherwise – Guidance for parents / Online safety advice / Coronavirus – a book for children by Elizabeth Jenner, Kate Wilson & Nia Roberts, illustrated by Axel Scheffler / Covid-19 Time Capsule / Resources to support children, young people and parents at home / 100 things to do indoors / Homeschool History Podcast/ Parenting during COVID 19 pandemic / Parenting during COVID 19 pandemic Poster / Mrs Hazell’s here to help! / School nurse poster COVID / Cat in the hat poster / Lucy’s in lockdown / May Half term activities / Network Rail safety talk / … /
+GoNoodle: Videos and activities for kids / Word eBook / Twinkl – Enter the code UKTWINKLHELPS / PhonicsPlay – User: March 20 – Password: home / ChatterPack Home Learning resources / WidgitOnline – free access for 30 days / Reward chart for merits / Coronavirus social story / Kooth – Free, safe and anonymous online support for young people / Xenzone – online mental health services for children, young people and adults / Free celebrity classes for kids / Mental health and wellbeing guidance / Craft ideas 1, 2 / Review 100: Social media review writing competition / Education otherwise – Guidance for parents / Online safety advice / Coronavirus – a book for children by Elizabeth Jenner, Kate Wilson & Nia Roberts, illustrated by Axel Scheffler / Covid-19 Time Capsule / Resources to support children, young people and parents at home / 100 things to do indoors / Homeschool History Podcast/ Parenting during COVID 19 pandemic / Parenting during COVID 19 pandemic Poster / Mrs Hazell’s here to help! / School nurse poster COVID / Cat in the hat poster / Lucy’s in lockdown / May Half term activities / Network Rail safety talk / Bristol Water educational website / … /

 - The Louvre: You don’t have to book a ticket to Paris to check out some of the famous pieces in the world’s largest art museum.
 The Louvre has free online tours of three famous exhibits, including Egyptian Antiquities.